fearofcode/photolesce/README.md

 After you've deployed and configured it, head to the admin interface at `/feeds` to start adding content to aggregate.

+Photolesce currently uses MySQL, so make a MySQL database named 'photolesce' and then fill out `config/database.yml.template` as you did with the secret_info file above.

-You'll then want to put the rake tasks that fetch content on a cron job; make a cron job that runs `rake fetch_all`.
+You'll then want to put the rake tasks that fetch content on a cron job; make a cron job that runs `rake fetch_all RAILS_ENV=production`.
 Because this makes many API calls to Flickr, you'll only want to run it a few times a day.